 - Tips to Get Hired as a Financial Analyst

 What is Financial Analysis?

 Financial Analysis deals with devising strategies to improve a company’s performance to maximize its revenues.
-Using financial data to evaluate its profile, it tends to analyze how a business will perform in future.
-Financial Analysts primarily use historical data assorted in spreadsheets to perform the analysis of economic trends and build long term plans for businesses.
-One of the simple ways to perform the analysis is thoroughly examining the company’s financial statements which include income statements, balance sheets and cash flow statements.
+Using financial data to evaluate its profile, tends to analyze how a business will perform in future.
+Financial Analysts primarily use historical data assorted in spreadsheets to perform the analysis of economic trends and build long-term plans for businesses.
+One of the simple ways to perform the analysis is by thoroughly examining the company’s financial statements which include income statements, balance sheets and cash flow statements.
 It can be conducted in both corporate and investment settings as well.

 The most common types of Financial Analysis are Vertical, Growth, Profitability, Cash Flow, Horizontal, Leverage, Rates of Return, Valuation, Scenario & Sensitivity, Variance, Liquidity and Efficiency.

 Also Read: Career in Finance: Cracking the Code to Success

 Roles and Responsibilities of a Financial Analysis

 The role of a Financial Analyst is central to a business establishment.
 Performing an array of tasks, he is a go-to person for companies to make crucial decisions.
 Also called securities analysts and investment analysts, they work closely with banks, pension funds, mutual funds, securities firms, insurance companies, and other businesses.
 The professional should have experience with statistical analysis and financial forecasting with the ability to identify data patterns.